Storytelling MRes

 Assessment

-You will be assessed through written coursework comprising annotated bibliographies, essays, reports, reviews and oral presentations, as well as a final 28,000-word dissertation on a topic of your own choice.
+Assessment may include a range of written types of coursework, including annotated bibliographies, essays, reports, reviews, and oral presentations, though assessment types can change.
+You will also write a final 28,000-word dissertation on a topic of your own choice.

 Beyond the Classroom